vibhoragarwal/techvibhor/_posts/microsoft_bot.md

       Billing is based on the amount of throughput you provision, regardless of actual usage.

 With PTU, the cosmos library has no issue.
 With the serverless option, client cannot set a throughput on the storage.
-SDK has a defect where it always use **throughput=400** which makes the Cosmos calls fail !
+SDK has a defect where it always uses **throughput=400** which makes the Cosmos calls fail !

 The fix along with the entire implementation is below.
 You need to set the environment for the Cosmos connection.

 ```python